BehnoodRasti/HySUPP/README.md

 cd HySUPP && pip install -r requirements.txt
 ```

+If you encounter any issue when installing `spams`, we recommend reading the Installation section [here](https://pypi.org/project/spams/).

 ## Getting started

 This toolbox uses [MLXP](https://inria-thoth.github.io/mlxp/) to manage multiple experiments built on top of [hydra](https://hydra.cc/).